ZZZHANG-jx/DocRes/README.md

 This is the official implementation of our paper [DocRes: A Generalist Model Toward Unifying Document Image Restoration Tasks](https://arxiv.org/abs/2405.04408).

 ## News
-🔥 [2025.5] We evaluate the image generation ability of GPT-4o, including varies document processing tasks.
-Check [here](https://github.com/NiceRingNode/GPT-4o-Image-Generation-for-OCR)!
+🎉 [2025.5] We evaluate the image generation ability of GPT-4o, including varies document processing tasks.
+Check [here](https://github.com/NiceRingNode/GPT-4o-Image-Generation-for-OCR)🔥!

-🎉 [2025.2] Our new work [LGGPT](https://github.com/NiceRingNode/LGGPT) has been accepted to IJCV 2025!
-A lightweight LLM that unifies versatile layout generation tasks!
+🎉 [2025.2] Our new work [LGGPT](https://github.com/NiceRingNode/LGGPT) has been accepted to IJCV 2025, an LLM that unifies versatile layout generation tasks!
 Welcome to follow!

 🔥 A comprehensive [Recommendation for Document Image Processing](https://github.com/ZZZHANG-jx/Recommendations-Document-Image-Processing) is available.